mil-tokyo/webdnn/example/README.md

 This example illustrates how to iteratively predict character probability and sample a character.

 ## Benchmark
-`benchmark` directory contains the speed benchmark to compare WebDNN and Keras.js.
+`benchmark` directory contains the speed benchmark to compare WebDNN with other frameworks.